Kern County Lyft Accident Lawyers

 - Burns — Fuel and oil leaks from an accident may start a fire, while hot surfaces, liquids, or chemicals can cause burns.
 Severe cases may lead to infections and lifelong disfigurement.

-- Strains And Sprains — An abrupt and forceful motion can jolt a body part and damage the tendons or ligaments.
+- Strains and Sprains — An abrupt and forceful motion can jolt a body part and damage the tendons or ligaments.
 Whiplash, for example, happens due to a sudden back-and-forth neck movement.
 Minor cases heal over time, but serious ones require surgery.

 - Wrongful Deaths — A high-impact Lyft collision may result in the untimely death of a person.
 Their family members can initiate wrongful death claims to seek compensation from the liable parties.